The Annunciation of the Lord

 Gate of Heaven, pray for us!

 Fr.
-Jack Conley, C.P. is a member of the Passionist formation community at Catholic Theological Union in Chicago.
+Jack Conley, C.P. is a member of Christ the King Passionist Community in Citrus Heights, California.